Arts management, society and creative entrepreneurship, master

 As a student in our master’s programme, you will be part of the acclaimed Finnish education system, gaining new perspectives on the evolving fields of arts and culture.
 In your daily life as a student, you will feel the care and attention we provide all students in our community.
 You will study in exceptional facilities and have tools to connect digitally with partners across the globe.

 Our programme is international and taught in English.
 You will have the chance to meet and learn from world-class experts and academics from all over the world.
 Our students develop networks with colleagues and professionals in Finland and internationally.
+You will have a chance to work on student’s co-productions and festivals within Uniarts.
+You will have an opportunity to be part of highly relevant international projects and events.
 After graduation, you will have diverse work opportunities in leading positions in the public, private and third sectors.
 You will also be well prepared to work as an entrepreneur in the creative sector.

 An integral part of the study programme is a field trip that we organise to visit leading international arts organisations.
-It is usually a 7–10-day visit to a location chosen by the students.
+It is usually aims for visits outside Finland, to a location chosen by the students.
 During the visit, students have the opportunity to meet, speak and share ideas with top-level arts managers and professionals.

 After graduating, students can work in leading positions in the fields of arts and culture.
 Our alumni work, for example, as producers and managers in art and research organisations.
 They are involved in cultural planning and policy, and even audience development.
 Many graduates also work as entrepreneurs.